Battle of Walcheren Causeway: Battle

-"C" Company of The Black Watch (Royal Highland Regiment) of Canada took heavy casualties on the afternoon and evening of 31 October 1944 in an attempt to "bounce" the Causeway.
+"C" Company of The Black Watch (Royal Highland Regiment) of Canada suffered many casualties on the afternoon and evening of 31 October 1944 trying to "bounce" the Causeway.
 During their attack, the existence of a deep crater on the causeway was discovered; this crater had been blown by German engineers as an anti-tank obstacle.
-It was later used by the Canadians as a company command post during the battle as it developed.
+It was later used by the Canadians as a company command post during the battle.

 "B" Company of The Calgary Highlanders were ordered forward just before midnight and were similarly stopped halfway down the causeway.

-A new fireplan was drawn up and Major Bruce McKenzie's "D" Company inched forward under intensive gunfire, reaching the west end, and securing it, at dawn on 1 November.
+A new fire plan was drawn up and "D" Company (Major Bruce McKenzie) inched forward under intense gunfire, reaching the west end, and securing it, at dawn on 1 November.

-German counter-attacks were heavy and prolonged, and included the use of flame weapons on the Canadians.
+The Germans conducted determined counter-attacks, that included the use of flame weapons on the Canadians.
 At one point, all Calgary Highlander officers in one company were wounded or killed, and the brigade major, George Hees took command of a company.

 Company Sergeant Major "Blackie" Laloge of the Calgary Highlanders was awarded the Distinguished Conduct Medal for his actions at Walcheren Causeway, at one point throwing back German hand grenades before they could explode among his men.